Speech Recognition on TV Series with Video-guided Post-ASR Correction: Experiments

 We evaluate our approach on the Violin dataset \cite{DBLP:conf/cvpr/LiuCCGYYL20}, which provides multimodal content including audio, video, and subtitles from TV series, movies, and YouTube clips.
 While the dataset provides diverse clips, some contain only background music without speech, while others include English subtitles but are spoken in different languages.

-To ensure the focus on ASR, we create a Violin-TV subset by selecting clips from four TV series in which English is the primary spoken language: \textit{Friends}, \textit{Desperate Housewives}, \textit{How I Met Your Mother}, and \textit{Modern Family}.
+To ensure the focus on ASR, we create a Violin-TV subset by selecting clips from only TV series in which English is the primary spoken language.
 The subset comprises 10,003 TV clips, including the corresponding audio, transcript, and video.
 The average duration of the subset is 32.4 seconds, with an average speech density of 74.9\%.
 With a total duration of 90.027 hours, we allocate a 72-hour training set with 7,983 clips, a 9-hour validation set with 1,007 clips and a 9-hour testing set with 1,013 clips.
 We use the original transcript in the dataset as the ground-truth transcript.

-\subsubsection{Implementation Details.}
+\subsection{Implementation Details.}

-We apply our VPC method to the generated transcripts from state-of-the-art models to assess its effectiveness in correcting transcriptions.
+To assess our VPC's effectiveness in correcting transcription, we selected wav2vec 2.0, HuBERT and WavLM, and Conformer as our ASR models.
+All models are pretrained on Librispeech-960h \cite{DBLP:conf/icassp/PanayotovCPK15}.
+We finetuned wav2vec 2.0, HuBERT and WavLM with CTC loss, and finetuned Conformer with RNN-T loss on the 72-hour training set.
 In our VPC method, we apply VideoLLaMA2 \cite{DBLP:journals/corr/abs-2406-07476} as our VLMM, and GPT-4o as our LLM.
 For the evaluation metric, we use WER.

-We use pre-trained large speech foundation models \textbf{wav2vec 2.0}, \textbf{HuBERT}, and \textbf{WavLM}, as our baselines (around 317M parameters for each one).
-To verify the effectiveness of our method in extensive sceneries, we further fine-tune baselines with two different settings in terms of data size: 1) FT 1-hour: The model is fine-tuned on 1-hour subset randomly sampled from the training data of Violin-TV.
-2) FT 72-hour: The model is fine-tuned on all the training data in Violin-TV.
-We further apply our method to model variants of the two settings.
+We considered including state-of-the-art joint Audio-Visual ASR (AV-ASR) models, such as AV-HuBERT \cite{DBLP:conf/iclr/ShiHLM22_avhubert}, as baselines.
+However, our preliminary experiments of AV-HuBERT on the Violin dataset showed that these models performed poorly, yielding a 78.3\% WER.
+This failure is primarily due to the inconsistent face resolution and frequent off-screen speakers inherent in TV series, which prevent these models from consistently finding or resolving the lip-movement cues they rely on.

+We didn't include AV-HuBERT as a baseline because it relies on high-resolution, aligned face tracks to function, meaning that it is ill-suited for this complex domain.
+Consequently, we focus our comparison on post-ASR correction methods that leverage high-level semantic context, which is more robust to these visual challenges.